-Our approach in supporting you to assess, protect and restore value in your business starts with helping you to regain control by stabilising the business, whilst developing a robust and realistic turnaround plan.
+"Grant Thornton" is a network of member firms around the world.
+Our approach in supporting you to assess, protect and restore value in your business starts with helping you to regain control by stabilising the business, whilst developing a robust and realistic turnaround plan, and longer term strategic plans.
 We draw upon our deep expertise across a range of different areas, customised to your specific needs.